learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 [
-  "Thank you, Ada, for the wonderful birthday gift!", "Thank you, Brendan, for the wonderful birthday gift!", "Thank you, Ali, for the wonderful birthday gift!"
+  "Thank you, Ada, for the wonderful birthday gift!", "Thank you, Brendan, for the wonderful birthday gift!", "Thank you, Ali, for the wonderful birthday gift!", ];
-];
 ```